PaulStoffregen/Arduino_Dev_List_Topics/README.md

 Many developers are unhappy about the number of warnings present in the core libraries for various boards, and in many widely used libraries.
-Various proposals have been made to try exposing library authors to compiler warning for thier code, without exposing novice users, but even those ideas are controversial (eg, don't second guess the compiler or user settings).
+Various proposals have been made to try exposing library authors to compiler warning for their code, without exposing novice users, but even those ideas are controversial (eg, don't second guess the compiler or user settings).